 What are the signs ans symptoms of chemically induced drug psychosis?
 How can you tell if it is temporary or permanent?

 Signs of use

 Tooth decay is interesting because most of the time you won't notice symptoms until something is infected, decaying, or until you have a cavity.
-Basically the bacteria in your mouth makes acids that eat away the enamel on your tooth.
+Basically, the bacteria in your mouth make acids that eat away the enamel on your tooth.
 Causing pain, irritation, swelling, and sometimes tooth loss.
 If you're always high, or drunk, or on any other drug for that matter, pain often goes unnoticed.

 Anyone that has had a cavity, or is in standby for a root canal, or even has incoming wisdom teeth knows mouth pain is no laughing matter.

 - Cracked teeth